 New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: The student will gain an Learning outcome.
-Importance Block age in the well WI-SF-COM-08.09.01 WN10.01 Detecting possible blockages in the well.
+The student will gain an understanding of: Level 3 Learning outcome.
+The student will be able to: Level 4 Learning outcome.
+The student will be able to: Importance Block age in t the well WI-SF-COM-08.09.01 WN10.01 Detecting possible blockages in the well.
 From given well data, identify possible blockages in the well.
 From given well data, identify possible blockages in the well and assess what to do next. В WI-SF-COM-08.09.02 WN10.02 A blockage in the well during well circulation.
 From given well data, identify possible blockages in the well while circulating.
 From given well data, identify possible blockages in the well while circulating and assess what to do next. В WI-SF-COM-08.09.03 WN10.03 A blockage in the well during a well intervention operation.
 From given well data, identify possible blockages in the well during a well intervention operation, and assess what to do next.
-From given well data, identify possible blockages in the well during a well intervention operation, and assess what to do next. В
+From given well data, identify possible blockages in the well during a well intervention operation, and assess what to do next. в